Guantanamo Bay detention camp: Reported suicides

 By May 2011, there had been at least six reported suicides in Guantánamo.

 During August 2003, there were 23 suicide attempts.
 The U.S. officials did not say why they had not previously reported the incident.
-After this event, the Pentagon reclassified alleged suicide attempts as "manipulative self-injurious behaviors"; camp physicians alleged that detainees do not genuinely wish to end their lives.
-The prisoners supposedly feel that they may be able to get better treatment or release with suicide attempts.
-Daryl Matthews, a professor of forensic psychiatry at the University of Hawaii who examined the prisoners, stated that given the cultural differences between interrogators and prisoners, "intent" was difficult if not impossible to make.
+After this event, the Pentagon reclassified alleged suicide attempts as "manipulative self-injurious behaviors".
+Camp physicians alleged that detainees do not genuinely wish to end their lives, rather, the prisoners supposedly feel that they may be able to get better treatment or release with suicide attempts.
+Daryl Matthews, a professor of forensic psychiatry at the University of Hawaii who examined the prisoners, stated that given the cultural differences between interrogators and prisoners, "intent" was difficult if not impossible to ascertain.
 Clinical depression is common in Guantánamo, with 1/5 of all prisoners being prescribed antidepressants such as Prozac.
 Guantanamo Bay officials have reported 41 suicide attempts by 25 detainees since the U.S. began taking prisoners to the base in January 2002.
 Defense lawyers contend the number of suicide attempts is higher.

 On 10 June 2006 three detainees were found dead, who, according to the DoD, "killed themselves in an apparent suicide pact."
 Prison commander Rear Admiral Harry Harris claimed this was not an act of desperation, despite prisoners' pleas to the contrary, but rather "an act of asymmetric warfare committed against us."
 The three detainees were said to have hanged themselves with nooses made of sheets and clothes.
 According to military officials, the suicides were coordinated acts of protests.

 Human rights activists and defense attorneys said the deaths signaled the desperation of many of the detainees.
 Barbara Olshansky of the Center for Constitutional Rights, which represented about 300 Guantánamo detainees, said that detainees "have this incredible level of despair that they will never get justice."
 At the time, human rights groups called for an independent public inquiry into the deaths.
 Amnesty International said the apparent suicides "are the tragic results of years of arbitrary and indefinite detention" and called the prison "an indictment" of the George W. Bush administration's human rights record.
 Saudi Arabia's state-sponsored Saudi Human Rights group blamed the U.S. for the deaths.
 "There are no independent monitors at the detention camp so it is easy to pin the crime on the prisoners... it's possible they were tortured," said Mufleh al-Qahtani, the group's deputy director, in a statement to the local Al-Riyadh newspaper.